-The Huon Valley Council’s Youth Services Unit provides a wide range of programs and events for young people aged 13 to 25 years.
+The Huon Valley Council’s Youth Services Program provides a wide range of programs and events for young people aged 13 to 25 years.
 All programs are designed to build the capacity of young people by:

 - Engaging youth as a resource not simply a recipient of services;